 Operationalizing the packaging process:

-This effectively turns your content management strategy into a data governance strategy.
+This effectively turns your content management strategy into a data governance strategy — the same shift driving demand for AI-powered marketing content systems that automate both the creation and structured packaging of content.
 The goal is to ensure that when an external AI agent queries your site, it finds a clean, well-ordered structure that makes it easy to cite your business as the answer.